SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 The Item Id is the number in the URL for that review item.
 If the review item is not an audit then the Audit cell will be blank.
 Order this table by Completed At ascending.

+This is the only place in the entire program which will display failed audits.

 ### Start Event
 The Start Event command is a combination of the Next [3] Tags and Queue Stats command.
 This is used to formally start a weekly review event.